Sydney Ice Dogs: Rivalries

+The Melbourne Mustangs share a physical and hard-fought rivalry with the Sydney Ice Dogs in the Australian Ice Hockey League.
+The rivalry is defined by a shared identity built on grit and physical play, with both teams often embracing an underdog mentality.
+Games are typically aggressive and high-tempo, frequently featuring elevated penalty counts and momentum swings.
+The matchup has developed a reputation for intensity, driven by the competitive edge and similar playing styles of both sides.

 Charitable work

 Since 2016, the Ice Dogs have been raising money annually for leukaemia research through the Matt Clark Shield match.
 Each season the Ice Dogs pick a match during the AIHL regular season to contest for the shield and raise money for the Leukaemia Foundation of Australia.
 Team president, Chris Blagg, resurrected the Matt Clark Shield Match in 2016.
 The Shield was formally contested between 1995 and 2001 by Blagg's former club, the Warringah Bombers.
 Matt Clark was a former Bombers and national youth team player who died in 1995 from leukaemia at the age of 17.